trackagoat logotrackagoat/Docs

 includedManually approved; included in stats

-direct_addAdded directly by URL; always included
+direct_add (shown as Added Manually)Added directly by URL; always included

 Campaign

 A campaign is a named grouping of creators, videos, and/or other campaigns.
-It has aggregate stats that recursively sum across all items — you don't need to manually aggregate sub-campaigns.
+It has aggregate stats that recursively sum across all items: you don't need to manually aggregate sub-campaigns.

 Campaigns can nest: a campaign can contain sub-campaigns. trackagoat resolves the full tree when computing stats, and prevents circular references.